 UPS announced its Q1 Earnings this week amid good news and bad news.
 "The first quarter marked a good start to the year, as we executed against our strategy and generated solid performance across our business," said David Abney, UPS chairman and CEO.
 "Our Transformation initiatives are enhancing revenue quality and creating network efficiencies that will increase our long-term earnings power.
 We are on a path to take advantage of growth opportunities and enhance our future performance."
-This initial assessment of the future sounds good but let’s sees what really happened.
+This initial assessment of the future sounds good but let’s see what happened.

-UPS indicated that weather lowered U.S. profit by about $80M or $0.07 on an earnings per share basis.
-However even if you eliminate the 7 cents per share due to severe storms in the U.S. Northeast and Midwest and other items, UPS earned $1.39 per share, missing analysts' average estimate of $1.41.
+UPS indicated that weather lowered U.S. profit by about $80M or $0.07 on an earnings-per-share basis.
+However, even if you eliminate the 7 cents per share due to severe storms in the U.S. Northeast and Midwest and other items, UPS earned $1.39 per share, missing analysts' average estimate of $1.41.
 It should be noted that there was one less operating day in the quarter than a year ago and Easter fell in mid-April this year.

 Supply Chain and Freight products produced strong profit growth in the quarter.
 The segment also expanded operating margins, driven by strong cost-management initiatives and the flexibility of the network to adapt to changing market conditions.